Raising the ClaSS of Streaming Time Series Segmentation: Experimental Evaluation

 STSS methods need to process sensor streams in real-time to be useful in practice.
 We conducted experiments to measure the relationship between runtime and quality as well as data throughput of ClaSS and its competitors on all 592 TS data sets.

-\paragraph{Runtime} As shown in Fig.~\ref{fig:scalability} (left), HDDM is the fastest method (total of 16 hours), followed by DDM (17 hours), NEWMA (25 hours), ADWIN (32 hours), ChangeFinder (137 hours), Window (142 hours), ClaSS (245 hours) and FLOSS (1372 hours), for a total of $3.5$ GB of 64-bit floating-point TS data on a single core.
-This ranking is roughly aligned with the computational complexities and sliding window sizes of the methods.
+\paragraph{Runtime} As shown in Figure~\ref{fig:scalability} (top left), HDDM is the fastest method (total of 4 hours), followed by DDM (5 hours), NEWMA (7 hours), ADWIN (10 hours), ChangeFinder (45 hours), Window (52 hours), ClaSS (109 hours) and FLOSS (1109 hours), for a total of $3.5$ GB of 64-bit floating-point TS data on a single core.
+This ranking is roughly aligned with the computational complexities and sliding window sizes of the methods (see Table~\ref{tab:competitors}).
 The 4 fastest methods build a cluster (bottom left) and produce low average Covering results from $25.4\%$ to $31.1\%$.
-ChangeFinder and ClaSS show a substantially higher average Covering performance of $43.2\%$ and $56.9\%$, while being one order of magnitude slower.
-ClaSS is more than 5 times faster and $18.3$ pp more accurate than FLOSS, although both methods process the same sliding window with $10k$ data points.
+ChangeFinder and ClaSS trade runtime to score substantially higher average Covering performances of $43.2\%$ and $56.9\%$, while being one order of magnitude slower.
+However, ClaSS is more than 10 times faster and $18.3$ pp more accurate than FLOSS, although both methods process the same sliding window.
+ClaSS needs $36/109$ hours for the bespoke $k$-NN updates.
+Recomputing dot products increases this runtime to $212$ hours; naive distance calculations take $2513$ hours.
+Additionally, ClaSS spends $55/109$ hours for the bespoke cross-validations.
+Using the original implementation from~\cite{Ermshaus2022ClaSP} was stopped after $5755$ hours, segmenting 7 out of 8 data sets.
+This empirically validates the massive runtime improvements of the central components.

-We also examined the runtime of ClaSS per TS in relation to subsequence width, amount of CPs, and TS length.
-The results of which can be found on our supporting website~\cite{ClaSSWebpage}.
-We do not observe clear relationships between the these variables, except for TS length.
-As expected, ClaSS scales linearly for increasing TS length (see~\cite{ClaSSWebpage}), which empirically validates its runtime complexity stated in Subsection~\ref{sec:complexity}.
-As a result, its runtime for segmenting very large offline data archives can probably be accurately predicted using regression.

-\paragraph{Standalone Data Throughput} Figure~\ref{fig:scalability} (right) provides a visual representation of the methods' data throughputs when operated in isolation.
-On average, HDDM and DDM process 7812 and 7430 observations per second, followed by NEWMA and ADWIN with 5088 and 4292 measurements as well as Window, ChangeFinder, ClaSS and FLOSS with 1049 down to 204 data points.
-ClaSS, with an average of 587 measurements per second, reaches a maximum of 1834 observations at times, as its segmentation procedure only scores the unsegmented data points, which leads to throughput peaks.
+\paragraph{Standalone Data Throughput} Figure~\ref{fig:scalability} (bottom left) provides a visual representation of the methods' data throughputs when operated in isolation.
+On average, HDDM and DDM process 26,458 and 26,031 observations per second, followed by NEWMA and ADWIN with 15,949 and 12,958 measurements as well as Window, ChangeFinder, ClaSS and FLOSS with 2,991 down to 378 data points.
+ClaSS, with an average of 1,408 measurements per second, reaches a maximum of 4,660 observations at times, as its segmentation procedure only scores the unsegmented data points, which leads to throughput peaks.
 This experiment demonstrates that ClaSS can segment data streams with hundreds of points per second with default parameters using a single core.
-The throughput scales linearly with $d$.
-Thus, it can be adjusted to meet specific runtime requirements.
+This is sufficient to segment many IoT or medical sensors that output values in this range.